 Financial liabilities measured at amortised cost

 Financial liabilities are subsequently measured at amortized cost using the EIR method.
-Gains and losses are recognized in the Statement of Profit and Loss when the liabilities are derecognized as well as through the EIR amortization process.
+Gains and losses are recognized in Statement of Profit and Loss when the liabilities are derecognized as well as through the EIR amortization process.
 Amortized cost is calculated by taking into account any discount or premium on acquisition and fee or costs that are an integral part of the EIR.
 The EIR amortization is included in finance costs in the Statement of Profit and Loss.

 Financial liabilities measured at fair value through profit or loss (FVTPL)